-The net change in the general fund - fund balance is an increase of \$1,918,862, compared to an increase of \$4,563,015 in 2020.
+The net change in the general fund - fund balance is an increase of \$1,978,200, compared to an increase of \$1,085,128 in 2020.
 This resulted from revenues and other financing sources in excess of expenditures and other financing uses.

-The District's revenues and other sources increased by \$4,027,159 or 2.51%, as compared to the prior year.
-This increase is primarily attributable to increases in property taxes, sale of property and compensation for loss and federal sources, offset by decreases in other tax items, use of money and property, and miscellaneous revenue.
+The District's revenues and other financing sources increased by \$2,454,797 or 4.67%, as compared to the prior year.
+This increase is primarily attributable to increases in property taxes, miscellaneous and state sources, offset by a decrease in other tax items.
 The increase in property taxes is due to an increase in the tax levy in accordance with the 2020-2021 budget.
-The increase in sale of property and compensation for loss was due to refund of unemployment insurance previously paid, and a reimbursement of lost state transportation aid received from the District's transportation vendor.
-The increase in federal sources is related to federal grants available from the CARES act in response to the COVID-19 pandemic.